 Facilities on the walk

 There are public toilets available at the start of the walk at Miller Dale car park.
-However, no other toilets on the rest of the walk.
+However, there are no other toilets on the rest of the walk.

-During weekends and peak times the old station buidling at Miller Dale has a cafe that opens serving drinks and snacks.
+During weekends and peak times, the old station buidling at Miller Dale has a cafe that serves drinks and snacks.

 Other useful information

-The route has minimal signposts but as long as you follow the stream that leads into the River Wye at the start and then continue until you come out of the Nature Reserve.
+The route has minimal signposts but you follow the stream that leads into the River Wye at the start and then continue until you come out of the Nature Reserve.
 I recommend you take a map and compass (see below).

 - BBC Weather for Tideswell